shenavall73/KWIC/README.md

 This project is built in Maven to produce the standalone executable jar as described above in the target folder

-For users unfamiliar with Maven, you will need to download and unpack the latest (or recent) version of Maven (https://maven.apache.org/download.cgi) , create a MAVEN_HOME environment variable for the installed directory and add this to your path.
+For users unfamiliar with Maven, you will need to download and unpack the latest (or recent) version of Maven (https://maven.apache.org/download.cgi) , then create a MAVEN_HOME environment variable for the installed directory and add this to your path.

 Now you can run `mvn clean install` in the top-level directory containing the pom.xml file and Maven will compile the project and put the jar file in the `target` directory.